accorvin/backlog-ballot/README.md

 # backlog-ballot

-A WebApp for uses to vote on issues to be prioritized from a JIRA backlog
+A WebApp that allows users to vote on issues to be prioritized from a JIRA backlog

 # Steps for creating the project in OpenShift